Noeline Brown: Theatre and revue

-Brown gained local notoriety in Sydney as a cast member of the Phillip St Revues and the popular melodrama productions at the Music Hall, a Sydney theatre-restaurant, in the early 1960s.
+By 19, Brown was appearing in small theatre productions, first performing in a Petersham Musical Society revue, before working for the New Theatre at the Waterside Workers’ Federation.
+She then auditioned for Sydenham's Pocket Playhouse, where she was discovered in 1962, playing a showgirl in The Sleeping Prince.
+She gained local notoriety in Sydney as a cast member of the Phillip Street Revues and the popular melodrama productions at The Music Hall, a Sydney theatre-restaurant, in the early 1960s.